-Kathi starting competing with her quilts , which are named after her grandchildren, about six years ago.
+Kathi starting competing with her quilts since then, which are named after her grandchildren, about 10 years ago.
 She has won numerous awards, including 2 Best Longarm Workmanship awards at AQS Shows, 2 quilts placed at the IQA Houston Show, and in Feb.
 2014 won Best Of Show at the Phoenix AQS Show.
 She was also presented with the National Teacher Award by Elly Sienkiewicz in 2013.